 If a taxpayer did not request a hearing on the application for abatement, a request may be made in writing to the Office of Appeals which must be received before any formal determination has been made on the application.

 The online dispute filing or the paper Form ABT should include a statement of the facts and issues in dispute and, if appropriate, should cite relevant statutory references.
 The taxpayer should attach to his or her application any exhibits which substantiate the claim for abatement.

 - the taxpayer establishes that there is new factual information or new legal precedent that was not available to the taxpayer at the time of the pre-assessment hearing; or

 - the taxpayer raises a new issue not considered at the pre-assessment hearing.

-A taxpayer filing an abatement application, who has previously had a pre-assessment hearing and wishes to request a new abatement hearing must submit in writing, and file with the CA-6 form either:
+A taxpayer filing an abatement application, who has previously had a pre-assessment hearing and wishes to request a new abatement hearing must submit in writing, and file with the online dispute or the Form ABT either: